I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 The "insert()" function of the standard list is used to insert new elements to the existing list.
-While inserting a new element we need to specify the position and value and we will see an example for each available overload here one-by-one.
+While inserting a new element, we need to specify the position and value.
+We will see an example for each available overload here one by one.

-Before we move to our example, let us see two helper function which we are going to use throughout this example.
+Before we move to our example, let us see two helper functions which are going to be used throughout this example.
 The function Add_ListElements() is written to add default elements to the list.
 It adds 1,2,3,4,5,6 to the list.
-Below is the function:
+Below is the function.

-To insert a single element to the list we have to use below specified overload of the insert function:
+To insert a single element to the list, we have to use the below specified overload of the insert function:

 iterator insert(const_iterator _Where, _Ty&& _Val)

 Here, "_Where" parameter is expecting the position in which the new element needs to be inserted.
 The second parameter _Val is the value that we want to insert.
-Now have a look the below piece of code:
+Now have a look at this piece of code.

-In code snippet 3.1, we created the list and added six default element to it by calling the Add_ListElements() (Listing 1.1) function.
+In the code in 3.1, we created the list and added six default element to it by calling the Add_ListElements() (Listing 1.1) function.
 Then we printed the content of the list.

-In code snippet 3.2, we got the iterator for the list by calling the begin() function and moved it twice in steps by performing the increment operation ++.
+In the code in 3.2, we got the iterator for the list by calling the begin() function and moved it twice in steps by performing the increment operation ++.
 Now, the iterator is pointing at the third element 3.
-This is shown in the below depiction:
+This is shown in the below depiction.

-In code snippet 3.3, we are calling the insert function by supplying the position and the value which is 7.
+In the code seen in 3.3, we are calling the insert function by supplying the position and the value, which is 7.
 The call will add a new element in the current position and shifts the remaining elements towards the right of it.
-In the above picture the newly inserted element is shown as green and shifted elements are shown in yellow.
+In the above picture, the newly inserted element is shown as green and shifted elements are shown in yellow.

 4. Inserting Multiple Elements

 The standard list's insert function expects three parameters to insert multiple elements in it.
 The first parameter tells the position in the list from where the insertion starts.
-The second parameter tells, how elements needs to be inserted.
+The second parameter tells how elements need to be inserted.
 The third parameter is the actual value that needs to be inserted.
-The below picture shows inserting three elements of value 11 at the position which is given as first parameter:
+The below picture shows inserting three elements of value 11 at the position which is given as first parameter.

-Here, at line three we are inserting 3 elements with the value 11.
-And, in the next line we are printing the list to the console output window.
-This insertion is depicted as shown below:
+Here at line three, we are inserting 3 elements with the value 11.
+In the next line we are printing the list to the console output window.
+This insertion is depicted as shown below.

-Note that before the insert call, the iterator "Position" is at element 7 (Third position in the list).
+Note that before the insert call, the iterator "Position" is at element 7 (third position in the list).
 After the call to insert, three elements are added at this position and all the existing elements including 7 are shifted left.
-The newly added elements are shown in green and shifted elements are show in yellow.
+The newly added elements are shown in green and shifted elements are shown in yellow.

 Note that we moved the iterator by one element (Line 2) from its current position.
-Refer the previous picture and we can say the Position now points to 4th element in the list.
+Refer to the previous picture and we can say the position now points to the fourth element in the list.
 At line 3, we called the insert function which actually performs a copy from source to destination.
-This is depicted below:
+This is depicted below.